Coherent-Partners/spark-ts-sdk/docs/services.md

 await spark.services.execute({ proxy: 'custom-endpoint' });
 ```

-As you can tell, there are multiple flavors when it comes to locating a Spark
+As you can tell, there are multiple flavors when it comes to locating and executing
-service and executing it.
+a Spark service.
 You can choose the one that suits best your needs.
-Here's
+Here's a summary
-a summary of the parameters you can use for this method:
+of the parameters you can use for this method:

 For the first argument, `UriParams` object: